NLinkova/libraryapp/README.md

 ### Buseness rules

 - Form validation on all forms
-- All forms input to be sanitised prior to intertion into the
+- All forms input are sanitised prior to intertion into the
 - Authentication checks on all privileged functions
-- When adding/editing a book, one needs list og authors in picklist
-- Update / delete needs to be an option in show authors and books

 ### User interface

 ### Anonimous:

-TABLE GET all books listing
 FORM PUT login

-### Authenticatied:
+### Authenticated:

 TABLE GET All books listing
 FORM PUT Add new book